mward19/visualize_voxels/README.md

 `visualize` has many keyword arguments to customize display and plot points.
 See `demo_visualize.ipynb` for examples.

 # Demo
-The example data `run_6355.mrc` used in the included demo notebook `demo_visualize.ipynb` can be found at [the CryoET Data Portal](https://cryoetdataportal.czscience.com/runs/6355).
+The example data `run_6355.mrc` used in the included demo notebook `demo_visualize.ipynb` and on this README can be found at [the CryoET Data Portal](https://cryoetdataportal.czscience.com/runs/6355).
 Download the exact file [here](https://cryoetdataportal.czscience.com/runs/6355?download-step=download&download-config=tomogram&tomogram-sampling=10.4&tomogram-processing=raw&file-format=mrc&download-tab=download).
 The demo notebook relies on the python library `mrcfile` to read `run_6355.mrc`, as well as `skimage`, which can both be installed with `pip`:

 ```shell